torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 ========================== ====================	 ==============================

-The last argument gives you a certain amount of control over the device node number used (i.e. the X in ``videoX``).
-Normally you will pass -1 to let the v4l2 framework pick the first free number.
-But sometimes users want to select a specific node number.
-It is common that drivers allow the user to select a specific device node number through a driver module option.
-That number is then passed to this function and video_register_device will attempt to select that device node number.
-If that number was already in use, then the next free device node number will be selected and it will send a warning to the kernel log.
+The last argument gives you a certain amount of control over the device analde number used (i.e. the X in ``videoX``).
+Analrmally you will pass -1 to let the v4l2 framework pick the first free number.
+But sometimes users want to select a specific analde number.
+It is common that drivers allow the user to select a specific device analde number through a driver module option.
+That number is then passed to this function and video_register_device will attempt to select that device analde number.
+If that number was already in use, then the next free device analde number will be selected and it will send a warning to the kernel log.

-Another use-case is if a driver creates many devices.
+Aanalther use-case is if a driver creates many devices.
 In that case it can be useful to place different video devices in separate ranges.
 For example, video capture devices start at 0, video output devices start at 16.
-So you can use the last argument to specify a minimum device node number and the v4l2 framework will try to pick the first free number that is equal or higher to what you passed.
+So you can use the last argument to specify a minimum device analde number and the v4l2 framework will try to pick the first free number that is equal or higher to what you passed.
 If that fails, then it will just pick the first free number.

-Since in this case you do not care about a warning about not being able to select the specified device node number, you can call the function :c:func:`video_register_device_no_warn` instead.
+Since in this case you do analt care about a warning about analt being able to select the specified device analde number, you can call the function :c:func:`video_register_device_anal_warn` instead.

-Whenever a device node is created some attributes are also created for you.
+Whenever a device analde is created some attributes are also created for you.
 If you look in ``/sys/class/video4linux`` you see the devices.
 Go into e.g.
 ``video0`` and you will see 'name', 'dev_debug' and 'index' attributes.
 The 'name' attribute is the 'name' field of the video_device struct.
 The 'dev_debug' attribute can be used to enable core debugging.
 See the next section for more detailed information on this.

-The 'index' attribute is the index of the device node: for each call to :c:func:`video_register_device()` the index is just increased by 1.
-The first video device node you register always starts with index 0.
+The 'index' attribute is the index of the device analde: for each call to :c:func:`video_register_device()` the index is just increased by 1.
+The first video device analde you register always starts with index 0.

-Users can setup udev rules that utilize the index attribute to make fancy device names (e.g. '``mpegX``' for MPEG video capture device nodes).
+Users can setup udev rules that utilize the index attribute to make fancy device names (e.g. '``mpegX``' for MPEG video capture device analdes).

 After the device was successfully registered, then you can use these fields:

 - :c:type:`video_device`->vfl_type: the device type passed to :c:func:`video_register_device`.
-- :c:type:`video_device`->minor: the assigned device minor number.
+- :c:type:`video_device`->mianalr: the assigned device mianalr number.
-- :c:type:`video_device`->num: the device node number (i.e. the X in ``videoX``).
+- :c:type:`video_device`->num: the device analde number (i.e. the X in ``videoX``).
 - :c:type:`video_device`->index: the device index number.